Videos of previous Research Forum presentations can be viewed in our Research Forum archive.

 AHRC Network: Voices and Books, 1500-1800

 The Voices and Books Network Workshop 1 was held at the RNCM in April 2014.
 It was convened by Professor Richard Wistreich.
-For more information on this workshop see below or please click here.
 Co-led by Professor Jennifer Richards (Newcastle University) and Professor Richard Wistreich (Royal Northern College of Music).

 This was an AHRC-funded network of early modern scholars based in the UK and US (literary scholars, linguists, historians, musicologists) and partners (British Library; City Library, Newcastle; National Early Music Association UK; The Reading Experience Database; Seven Stories, National Centre for Children’s Books) who are committed to recovering the history of reading aloud and listening to books.
 In 2014 we organised three workshops, to be held at the Royal Northern College of Music, Manchester, Strathclyde University, Glasgow and the British Library, London.
 And in 2015 we hosted an International Conference on Reading Aloud 1500-2015 at City Library, Newcastle.
 For more information, see this website.

 This training event held in January 2014 was open to all musicians and other interested parties, although the event was primarily aimed at instrumental and vocal teachers of all instruments and genres.
 Event sessions provided practical information regarding how musicians can avoid developing performance-related problems and how they could pass this information on to their instrumental/vocal pupils.
 The day included instrument-specific sessions and more general sessions; see below for more details.

 Health support for musicians – Deborah Charnock (BAPAM)

 Performance-related problems – Drusilla Redman

 String Specialist – Christine Harrison

 Focus group sessions – Volunteer delegates and speakers